ismail51998/SIR_MODELE/README.md

 # SIR_MODELE
-We wish to apply some numerical methods seen in progress to simulate the spread over time of an epidemic (the coronavirus for example) within a given population.
+We wish to apply some numerical methods to simulate the spread over time of an epidemic (the coronavirus for example) within a given population.
 We use the model, called SIR, which assumes that the population is divided into 3 compartments :
 —S: individuals Healthy or Likely to be infected.
 — I: those who are Infected.
 — R: those who have recovered